autopi-io/documentation/docs/cloud/obd-ii/create_pid_loggers.md

 loggers setup for you already.
 :::

-Open up the Car Explorer > Loggers page.
+Open up the Device > Loggers page.
 You will see a page with a '+ Create' button on the right-hand side.
 Click on that button and select the PID option.
 A new window should show up that looks like the following screenshot: